Best CD players Buying Guide: Welcome to What Hi-Fi?'s round-up of the best CD players you can buy in 2022.

 Who needs streaming and randomised playlists?
-Nothing can beat putting on a CD and listen to a great album from start to finish.
-The best CD players allow you to enjoy that musical journey in a quality of audio that's higher than standard streaming services (unless you pay extra for lossless audio).
+Nothing can beat putting on a CD and listening to a great album from start to finish, and the best CD players allow you to enjoy that musical journey to the max.

 You'll need to go back a decade and four model cycles to find a CD6000 that looks notably different which is why you might do a double take if you scroll down to the predecessor further down the list.
 Despite the typically excellent build quality, though, it's the insides where Marantz has made the improvements to their CD players count.

 It has a quieter power supply and improved HDAM amplifier modules, helped along by a sprinkling of higher quality internal components, not least of which is the change of DAC chip to an AKM 4490.
 That chip allows the CD6007 to process high-resolution files through USB-A on front socket, supporting PCM music up to 24-bit/192kHz and DSD128.